From the mineral gypsum, typically white or grey and slightly translucent. Often used in decorative items and sculpture.

 A sideboard that is usually very elaborate with a mirror back.

-A leaf which is hinged to the side of a table, which drops at the side when not in use.
+A leaf that is hinged to the side of a table, which drops at the side when not in use.

 A dark stain is used on wood to make it look like ebony.

-A decoration formed by making parallel, concave grooves usually seen on column shafts and run in a vertical direction.
+A decoration formed by making parallel, concave grooves usually seen on column shafts and running in a vertical direction.

 The edge below the top of a piece of furniture.
-Can be plain or carved with fretwork.
+It can be plain or carved with fretwork.

 An ornamental metal or wood railing around the edge of a piece of furniture.